-4. Unless suspended or revoked by the sheriff who issued the permit, a permit expires on the fifth anniversary of the permittee's birthday, measured from the birthday nearest the date of issuance or renewal.
-If the date of birth of a permittee is on February 29 in a leap year, for the
+Make, model and caliber of firearm authorized 4.
+Unless suspended or revoked by the sheriff who issued the permit, a permit expires: (a) If the permittee was a resident of this state at the time the permit was issued, on the fifth anniversary of the permittee's birthday, measured from the birthday nearest the date of issuance or renewal. (b) If the permittee was not a resident of this state at the time the permit was issued, on the third anniversary of the permittee's birthday, measured from the birthday nearest the date of issuance or renewal.

-- purposes of NRS 202.3653 to 202.369, inclusive, his date of birth shall be deemed to be on February 28.
+5. If the date of birth of a permittee is on February 29 in a leap year, for the purposes of NRS 202.3653 to 202.369, inclusive, his date of birth shall be deemed to be on February 28.